risk-first/website/menagerie/Coordination-Risk.md

 ## A Model Of Coordination Risk

-Earlier, in [Dependency Risk](Dependency-Risk), we looked at various resources (time, money, people, events etc) and showed how we could [depend on them](Dependency-Risk), taking on risk.
-Here, however, we're looking at the situation where there is _competition for those dependencies_, that is, [Scarcity Risk](Scarcity-Risk):   other parties want to use them in a different way.
+Earlier, in [Dependency Risk](Dependency-Risk), we looked at various resources (time, money, people, events etc) and showed how we could [depend on them](Dependency-Risk), taking on risk.<!-- tweet-end -->  Here, however, we're looking at the situation where there is _competition for those dependencies_, that is, [Scarcity Risk](Scarcity-Risk):   other parties want to use them in a different way.

 ### Law Of Diminishing Returns